 The Overall Size

 Before you click “reserve” on that van, make sure you understand the size of the vehicle.
-If you have only ever driven a Mini Cooper and you are renting a van that sleeps 6 with a full bathroom, you probably need to reassess your options.
-Safety is important and you need to feel comfortable backing in to campsites and driving through bigger cities with the vehicle.
-The winds can also get pretty crazy in the Outback and the bigger vans will be harder to control.
+If you have only ever driven a Mini Cooper and are renting a van that sleeps 6 with a full bathroom, you probably need to reassess your options.
+Safety is essential, and you need to feel comfortable backing into campsites and driving through bigger cities with the vehicle.
+The winds can also get pretty crazy in the Outback, and the bigger vans will be harder to control.

 The height of a full-size van can act as a sail in the wind and it’s scary when facing large trucks coming at you on two-lane roads.